Pick up time: airport 7am, hotel 7:30am Drop off time: 6pm

 Perhaps Canyonlands, of all of the five national parks within the state of Utah, offers the grandest array of geologic and geographic phenomena that define Utah.
 Within the park's vast expanse are two of the west's great rivers the Colorado and Green gaping canyons, open desert and towering mesas covered with stands of pinion and juniper, natural arches, spires and towers, and miles and miles of colorful slickrock.

 Timberline will provide a van shuttle early morning of Day 1 from Grand Junction to Canyonlands.
-We're headed to Monticello because of its proximity to the Needles District where we'll hike on Days 2 and 3.
-Enroute to Monticello, we'll head for the Island-in-the-Sky District of Canyonlands and hike to Neck Spring, a great introduction to the ecology and geology of canyon country.
+We're headed to Moab and we'll hike The Needles District where we'll hike on Days 2 and 3.
+Enroute to Moab, we'll head for the Island-in-the-Sky District of Canyonlands and hike to Neck Spring, a great introduction to the ecology and geology of canyon country.
 Near the conclusion of the Neck Spring hike, we'll pause at the Shafer Canyon Trailhead with its awesome view of the Shafer Trail that descends from Island-in-the-Sky to the White Rim (5 miles).
-We'll then continue to Monticello and our first of two overnights.
+We'll then continue to Moab for our first of 5 nights.

-Early morning of Day 2, we're off to The Needles, a vast wild region of the park, laced with serpentine canyons and towering spires of pink sandstone.
+Early morning of Day 2, we'll van shuttle to The Needles District, a vast wild region of the park, laced with serpentine canyons and towering spires of pink sandstone.
 Our goal is the breathtaking overlook of the confluence of the Colorado and Green Rivers and the awesome 1,000-foot-deep gorges these great rivers have carved through the rugged Colorado Plateau landscape (12 miles).

 On Day 3, we'll return to the Needles District and hike to Chesler Park, a hike widely regarded as the premier hike in all of Canyonlands.
 Chesler Park, more than any other trail in Needles, showcases the amazing sandstone spires for which this region is named.
 We'll also experience the exciting Joint section of the trail that leads to an incredible view of the expanse of Chesler Park.
 Following our Chesler Park adventure, we're headed for Moab and our final three nights at the Canyonlands Inn.